 Methadone can also interfere with the ability to safely operate a vehicle or heavy machinery.
 Anyone taking methadone on a consistent basis should refrain from consuming alcohol, even in small amounts.
-The combination of opioids and alcohol can lead to respiratory depression, a fatal condition responsible for the majority of opioid overdoses.
+The combination of opioids and alcohol can lead to acute respiratory depression, a fatal condition responsible for the majority of opioid overdoses.

-Alternatives to Methadone Treatment
+Alternatives to Methadone-Based Treatment

-Treatment Beyond Methadone
+Treatment Beyond Opiate Replacement Therapy